Mark

 Disarming the self-righteous

 As the sick need healing, so sinners need forgiveness.
 Jesus comes to proclaim forgiveness, a word of joy, not sadness, a word that cannot be contained.
-Yet, there is always the danger that our churchmanship, our piety, our habits even, will stand against the truth of the gospel.
+Yet, there is always the danger that our churchmanship, piety, habits even, will stand against the truth of the gospel.
 None of us would even think of opposing this truth, but somehow it's easy to oppose.
 The high moral ground is often quite unrelated to the substance of grace.
 Forgiveness transcends the political and religious correctness of our age, demolishing all human ideals and aspirations that would contain it.

 May we all be disarmed before the sovereign grace of God.